 Admittedly, the views of Monaco from Cactus Park are incomparable to the Saint-Martin Gardens.
 But as you walk around the mountainside of Monaco, you’ll still get to enjoy amazing—and most importantly, free—views.

-While you’re at Saint-Martin Gardens make sure to snap some pictures of the beautiful Oceanographic Museum.
-At 16 euro per adult, the inside will be left to your budget savvy imagination.
+While you’re at Saint-Martin Gardens, make sure to snap some pictures of the outside of the beautiful Oceanographic Museum.
+At 19 euros per adult, the inside will be left to your budget-savvy imagination.

 4. St. Nicholas Cathedral

 As expected from a European country, Monaco has a cathedral.

 If the St. Nicholas Cathedral looks new to you, you’re on to something.
 It began construction in 1875, finishing in 1903.
 As new as that sounds, it was built on top of a former parish built in 1252.

 The St. Nicholas Cathedral has a couple of other names—Monaco Cathedral (to tourists) and Cathedral of Our Lady Immaculate (to Catholics).
 It’s located in the heart of Monaco’s historical district.

 Stopping by St. Nicholas Cathedral is an excellent and free activity to do in Monaco in conjunction with a visit to the Saint-Martin Gardens.

 Palace Square is home to the Prince’s Palace of Monaco, which is where…well, the prince of Monaco lives!